-As more companies use IOT to create a self-learning environment, they’re driving digital disruption in the physical world and new business models are emerging.
+As more companies use IoT to create a self-learning environment, they’re driving digital disruption in the physical world and new business models are emerging.
 The internet of things is also driving changes in work processes, productivity improvements, cost containment, and enhanced customer experiences.
 While IoT offers many benefits to customers through connecting electronics, many experts estimate that more than 80 percent of IoT spending through 2020 will be on B2B applications.

-Let’s take a look at the top five IoT business ideas and uses for 2018.
+Look at the top five IoT business ideas and uses for 2018.

 Although we’ve been connecting things with unique IP addresses for over a decade, the commoditization of sensors, processes, and memory now make it possible for everyday things to be more than just connected.
 Now they can be intelligent.
 Cognitive computing goes beyond traditional IoT implementations by increasing the amount of data to improve the learning environment.